Skip to main content

 How do I know what funds I have available to spend?

-Each trainee receives up to $1,000 for travel and research supplies.
-Full details are outlined in the trainee’s appointment letter.
+Each trainee receives up to $1,000 for travel and additional funds for research supplies; exact amount to be determined yearly.
+Full details are outlined in the trainee's appointment letter.
 Trainees will receive regular updates regarding the status of travel and supply funds.

 How may I spend my supply and travel budget?